Northeast Jones High School

 Northeast Jones High School (NEJ) is a public high school located in Jones County, Mississippi, United States, near the city of Laurel.
 Northeast Jones serves students in grades 7 through 12 and is one of three traditional high schools in the Jones County School District.

 History

 As part of a wider Jones County School District consolidation, Northeast Jones High School opened in 1965 as the product of three local high schools.

 After school integration in the United States, a black student was hung in a bathroom and suffered nonfatal injuries.
 After a couple more years, NEJ students rioted in 1972, drawing the National Guard to the school.

+On February 28, 1987 just after 9:00 a.m., a 2 mile wide F4 tornado demolished Glade Elementary School and continued on its destructive path towards Northeast Jones where it caused severe damages.
+The tornado struck on a Saturday morning sparing many lives of children.
+Six people were killed.
+The tornado caused 28.5 million dollars in damage.
+Damages caused 1600 students to attend classes elsewhere due to the damages to both schools.